n-connect/quickshell-debian/README.md

 # quickshell-debian
 Complete compiled Quickshell for Debian from Bookwork release

-# Compilation steps
+## Compilation steps

-## Compilation dependencies
+Compilation dependencies

-Warmup: the package compiled in a docker already in use for Rust/Go/C++ compilations, so it is sure from zero it needs more packages.
-The Docker is an official rust docker "FROM rust:1.81-slim-bookworm" since updated to 1.89 internally
+Warmup: the docker image, this package compiled is already in use for Rust/Go/C++ compilations, so it is sure from new Docker it will need more packages.
+The Docker is an official rust docker "FROM rust:1.81-slim-bookworm" since, that updated to Rust 1.89 internally.

-So at least these needed, cmake, c++, ninja, meson, bunch of hyprland and wayland libs/dev packages were already there:
+At least these needed, (cmake, c++, ninja, meson, bunch of hyprland and wayland libs/dev packages were already there):
 `apt install libqt6shadertools6 qt6-shadertools-dev libcli11-dev libjemalloc-dev qt6-base-private-dev qt6-declarative-private-dev`

+Quickshell compiled with these:
 ```
 git clone https://github.com/quickshell-mirror/quickshell /tmp/quickshell; cd /tmp/quickshell
 git checkout v0.2.0